mertgulerx/frontier_exploration_ros2/README.md

 - It supports both point/snapshot-based and target-pose visible-gain-gated revealed preemption.
 - It keeps completion handling external and generic instead of coupling the package to project-specific post-processing.
 - It enables IPO/LTO in `Release` and `RelWithDebInfo` builds when supported by the toolchain.

 <p align="right"><a href="#frontier_exploration_ros2">back to top</a></p>

+## Design Goals

+- Provide a C++ exploration package that is fast, predictable, and easy to integrate into ROS 2 Jazzy systems.
+- Stay Nav2-first at the node boundary while keeping the decision logic separated from project-specific backends.
+- Expose a clean parameter surface for topics, frames, QoS, goal behavior, and completion hooks.
+- Make namespace-aware deployment and multi-robot integration practical.
+- Keep the package public and universal.
+The package should be usable without assuming a specific robot, simulator, map saver, or private stack.

+<p align="right"><a href="#frontier_exploration_ros2">back to top</a></p>